louisparra/ds/governance/deprecation-policy.md

 }
 ```

-- Add an entry in `tokens/deprecated-tokens.json` with rationale and migration steps.
+- Add an entry in [deprecated-tokens.json](../tokens/deprecated-tokens.json) with rationale and migration steps.

 ------

 ## Communication & documentation

 - **Announcement channels:** `#design-system` Slack, email to affected teams, and a release note entry.
-- **Documentation:** update the component token docs and `tokens/migrations/` with examples.
+- **Documentation:** update the component token docs and [tokens/migrations/](../tokens/migrations/) with examples.
 - **Migration workshops:** optional live session or recorded walkthrough for high-impact changes.

 ------

 ## Tooling & automation expectations

-- Token-lint scripts should surface deprecated token usage (we will add `scripts/token-lint.js` in Phase 8).
+- Token-lint scripts should surface deprecated token usage (we will add `scripts/token-lint.js`).
 - CI should fail PRs only if using **removed** items — during migration window, PRs should warn but not fail.

 ------